- VMware macOS Unlocker

-This article will guide you how to install macOS high Sierra on VMware Workstation.
+This article will guide you how to install macOS Mojave on VMware Workstation.
 I created a virtual disk containing the macOS installer, you just downloaded it, attached it to the virtual machine, and installed it.
-I’m not sure if VMware Workstation 12 supports macOS 10.13 virtual machines, but version 14 has support.
+I’m not sure if VMware Workstation 12 supports macOS 10.14 virtual machines, but version 14 and 15 has support.
 I tested on VirtualBox and it does not work.

 VMware macOS Unlocker

 By default, VMware does not provide the option to create macOS and Mac OS X machines.
 Fortunately there is a tool that helps me unlock this option, this tool is VMware macOS Unlocker.
 It supports Windows, Linux and MacOS.
 Skip this step if you were able to create a macOS virtual machine.

 - Go to the VMware macOS Unlocker page to download.
 Click the Clone or download button, then click Download ZIP.

 - Power off all virtual machines running and exit VMware.

 - Extract the downloaded .zip file in step 1.